This article applies to the Admin Console > Extensions > Filter Functions settings.

 The program code for your Custom Filter Function.
 The code must return the data type that was set in the Filter Type setting.

-Note: Parameters may be referenced within custom functions by placing their name between @’s.
+Parameters may be referenced within custom functions by placing their name between @’s.
+For example, @userId@.

-Press the Test custom code execution icon to verify that the code properly executes.
+Click the Test custom code execution icon to verify that the code properly compiles.